Main Content

 Efficient buildings

-Residential developers, legislators and customers have long devoted considerable focus to the resource consumption of buildings during operation.
-This is partly reflected in, among other things, the EU directive on the energy performance of buildings and in the EU taxonomy for sustainable financing.
+Residential developers, legislators and customers have long devoted considerable focus to the energy consumption of buildings during operation.
+This is linked with the EU Directive on the Energy Performance of Buildings which establishes standards and requirements to reduce energy consumption and greenhouse gas emissions in buildings for each EU country.
+The EU taxonomy for sustainable financing will focus further on the operational phase.
 At the same time, the trend is moving toward an increased share of renewable energy and decreased dependence on fossil fuels in energy systems.
-This means that thorough life cycle assessments will become increasingly important for ensuring that improvements implemented with the operational phase in mind do not generate large emissions of greenhouse gases and other costs during production itself.

 Governance